Old sailors sit and chew the fat

 Set your alarm clock to go off a random during the night.

-jump up and dress as fast as you can, making sure to button
+At the alarm, jump up and dress as fast as you can, making sure to button

 your top shirt button and tuck your pants into your socks.